""

 Advanced Opportunity Fellowships

 Advanced Opportunity Fellowships (AOF) are granted to the UW–Madison Graduate School by the State of Wisconsin and are combined with other graduate education funds to support the recruitment and retention of highly qualified underrepresented students in UW–Madison graduate programs.
 Fellowships are competitive and merit-based.
-AOF funding is intended to increase the racial and ethnic diversity of the graduate student population, as well as to support economically disadvantaged and first generation college students.
+AOF funding is intended to increase the racial and ethnic diversity of the graduate student population, as well as to support economically disadvantaged and first-generation college students.
 AOF fellowships are paid through the Graduate School by the College of Letters & Science’s Community of Graduate Research Scholars (CGRS) program.

 External Fellowships